Kushal997-das/Project-Guidance/Desktop Application/Basic/Python/Desktop MP3 Player/README.md

-# mp3-player-using-python-modules
+# Desktop MP3 Player Application

-An mp3 player using tkinter, pygame and mutagen modules to work as an aid to play digital audio files
+An mp3 player using tkinter, pygame and mutagen modules to work as an aid to play digital audio files on your local machine.

 ## About the project: